 References to we, our or us in this privacy notice are to the OCTAVIAN DROOBERS ORIETNEERING CLUB

-We have not appointed a Data Protection Officer to oversee our compliance with data protection laws as we not required to do so, but our Chairman has overall responsibility for data protection compliance in our organisation.
+We have not appointed a Data Protection Officer to oversee our compliance with data protection laws as we are not required to do so, but our Chairman has overall responsibility for data protection compliance in our organisation.
 Contact details are set out in the "Contacting us" section at the end of this privacy notice.

 Personal Information